AllStar, EchoLink & IRLP:AllStar is very well explained here and here.

 A good analogy for a closed repeater is:

-A repeater is like your house, you paid for it, you maintain it, and you don't open the door for just anyone walking by.
+A repeater is like your house, you paid for it, you maintain it, all at great expense.
+You don't just open the door for just anyone walking by that sees your address.
 You qualify those for whom you open the door and invite in.
 A repeater operating in the closed mode is much the same, people are invited to operate, much as you would invite friends into you home.

 If you live or work in the following California areas: Santa Barbara, San Jose or San Gabriel Valley, we are always looking for new compatible members.
 Please listen to us and if it seems like something you would like to join, please e-mail for details.
 You will find out that most of us have some technical background and a good percentage have some connection to Santa Barbara, CA. Even if you don't live in one of the coverage areas, reliable access is available via a smartphone or computer into EchoLink or in some cases AllStar.

 Please use the qrz.com email address for WB6DAO or any other of the owners.